Mary Helen Ferris speaks from the heart with words that touch the soul. . .

 “Everything that we presently feel and see moving and taking place in our hearts, our minds, and our lives is His gift to us.
 We know not what it is or where it is going but He does and He gifts it to you. . .drink in His goodness, savor, and cherish every drop.
 He gifts it to me. . .I drink it in, savoring and cherishing every drop.
 May the verses to follow be His instrument of joy to you.”

 From Family and Friends is a recollection of days with grandparents.
-Click the link Do you sense the emotion? and read Betwixt ‘n’ Between.
+Click the link Echoes from the Heart and scroll down to Betwixt ‘n’ Between.

 We have all heard the expression “a rose is a rose…” Knowledge of this sentiment may be attributed to its reference in Romeo and Juliet by William Shakespeare (1564-1616), the poem Sacred Emily by Gertrude Stein (1874-1946) or The Rose Family by Robert Frost (1874-1963).
 Each of these famous poetic encounters focuses on the softness and loveliness of what we have come to know as the rose.
 Would a rose by any other name still be a rose?
 Of course, it would be the same flower only its name would be different.
 Now, that brings a strange thought to mind: If the rose had been named ‘dandelion’ from its inception, then a dozen dandelions would be the perfect affirmation of love!